Application Guidelines for Global Leading Program for Social Design and Management (GSDM)

 3. Enrollment Period

-In Fall 2018, one year from the enrollment, Qualifying Examinations
+In Spring 2019, one year from the enrollment, Qualifying Examinations (QE)

 5. Number of Participating Students